rick-suspends/DevEx-Docs-Validator/README.md

       cd YOUR_REPO
       ```

-      **Your project is now initialized.** All changes, pushes, and branches will be managed within your new repository.
+      **Your project is now initialized.** All changes, pushes, and branches are managed within your new repository.

 2.  **Modify core logic:**
       * Edit the Python files in the `/src` directory to implement your new tool's logic.